Buchel9844/Trait-mediated.interactions/README.md

 3.2 TraitResults.R - Runs the GLM with BRMS packages to estimated the effect size of the trait variables.
 It also produce fig 3-4-5 and supplementary figures Fig S13-S14.

+Notes on the Data: Please contact us if you would like to use any of this data.